manski117/weather-app/README.md

     DONE-refactor conversion function

--giphy changing the dimensions of an image
+    DONE-giphy changing the dimensions of an image

     DONE-somehow getting temperatures of -200 C for Atlanta

 **Future Feature Branch TODO**
+-add a loading animation
 -grab user location automatically and parse it to play nice with api call